 One can see how this particular opinion came directly from an article published the year before in the Minneapolis Sunday Tribune in which she wrote:

-In the climate department one looks back on the prior year, 1911, the wettest year in local weather history until 2016, which was preceded in 1910 by the driest year in local weather history, and wonders what the new year will bring.
+In the climate department one looks back on the prior year, 1911, the wettest year in local weather history until 2016, which was preceded in 1910 by the driest year in local weather history, and wonders what the new year brought.
 There were enough snowfalls to keep a snow cover on the ground from late December 1911 through mid February 1912.
 After that there were few snowfalls on any significance and there was no snow cover after mid-March.
-The cold however was another aspect - a number of days in January with lows below -30 degrees F.
+The cold however was another aspect - a number of days in January with lows below -30 degrees F. A weather record still standing in 2021 is the consecutive 7 day period from January 1 through January 7 when the daytime high temperature was always below zero degrees F.

-This would be an extensive year for plantings in the Garden as Eloise Butler attempted to bring on-site species she believed should have representation in a “Wild Botanic Garden” as the Garden premises were then referred to.
+This was an extensive year for plantings in the Garden as Eloise Butler attempted to bring on-site species she believed should have representation in a “Wild Botanic Garden” as the Garden premises were then referred to.

 She imported plants during the spring from Malden MA, Gillett’s Nursery in Southwick MA, from Horsford’s Nursery in Charlotte, VA, from Kelsey’s Nursery in Boxford MA and from a source in New York.
 The east coast plants supplemented the plants she could obtain from local sources during the Minnesota growing season.